PEAKE-Technology-Partners/duo_slack_script/README.md

 TLDR:
 This python script finds a user named "PeakeAdmin" and checks to see if the user is on bypass, then sends a message as a slack webhook.

+FYI, this is a test envoriment and has access to nothing and I have revoked the API keys!